-- 1. This signal comes from the pin selected by TxCKIPPS. - 2.
-The TMRx register increments on rising edge. - 3.
+- 1. This signal comes from the pin seleted by TxCKIPPS. - 2.
+TMRx register increments on rising edge. - 3.
 Synchronize does not operate while in Sleep. - 4.
-See the TMRxCLK register for clock source selections. - 5.
-See the TMRxGATE register for gate source selection. - 6.
-Synchronized comparator output must not be used in conjunction with synchronized input clock.
+See TMRxCLK for clock source selections. - 5.
+See TMRxGATE for gate source selection. - 6.
+Synchronized comparator output should not be used in conjunction with synchronized input clock.